 - Initial review of the situation to identify the requirements of external support, such as equipment and specialist expertise - which again should be identified within the contingency plan, to reduce time trying to identify resources during a time when you need to focus on implementing the recovery plan

-- Gathering and analysing data to begin investigating the root cause
+- Gathering and analyzing data to begin investigating the root cause

 - Generating the findings report and detailed plan on how the team will intervene to plug the source of release